Somerset's Tom Banton smashes superb Vitality Blast ton - is an England call-up imminent?

 The 20-year-old cracked five sixes and nine fours en route to 51-ball hundred as he became the second youngest batsman, after a then-19-year-old Jason Roy in 2010, to score a Vitality Blast century.

-Kent's bowlers were flogged to all parts, while a host of experts, including Sky Sports experts Mark Butcher and Nasser Hussain, were notably impressed by the potential next big thing…
+Kent's bowlers were flogged to all parts, while a host of experts, including Sky Sports' Mark Butcher and Nasser Hussain and Somerset legend Marcus Trescothick, were notably impressed by the potential next big thing…

 Somerset vs Glamorgan